lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 ![](09-EFA_PAF_files/figure-docx/unnamed-chunk-97-1.png)<!-- -->

-### Conduct an oblique extraction and rotation with a minimum of two different factor extractions
+### Conduct an oblique rotation with a minimum of two different factor extractions

 **An oblique two factor solution**